martimy/clab_srl_dcn/telemetry/ecmp_config.md

 <output ommitted>
 ```

-Exit the router (type quit followed by ENTER or hit CTRL-D).
+Exit the router (type 'quit' followed by ENTER or hit CTRL-D).

+## Extract YANG models

 We need to use YANG models to get information form the routers as well as update the configuration.
 The YANG modeled data follows a tree-like hierarchy where each node can be uniquely identified with a schema path.
 Knowing the path to any YANG modeled data is necessary to manipulate it.
-To learn about the YANG models' paths used by the Nokia SR Linux router, we can extract this information from the router itself or refer to Nokia's [Path Browser](https://yang.srlinux.dev/v23.10.3) for the specific OS version used.
+To learn about the YANG models' paths used by the Nokia SR Linux router, we can extract this information from the router itself or refer to Nokia's [Path Browser](https://yang.srlinux.dev/).

 We can extract the YANG models from the srlinux image using a shell script[^cr], which takes the OS version as input.
 The script saves the models into directory `srlinux-yang-models`: